Tips to Light Artwork Properly

 There is some overlap between what light fixture width you should get for certain frames.
 If the frame is narrow and the art is larger, opt for the wider light fixture option.
 For wider frames and smaller pieces of art, you can select the smaller light fixture.

 If you aren’t using picture lights, the art’s size is still important.
-You may need a larger light fixture for a larger work of art, especially if you’re only using one light to illuminate it.
+Select a larger light fixture for a big work of art, especially if you’re only using one light to illuminate it.
 Make sure your client relays the size of the artwork they want to display so you can make the right lighting decisions.

 The final tips to light artwork properly are choosing the right lighting fixture and installing it correctly.
 Make your considerations based on the type of light and intensity to select the right fixture.
 Install the fixture correctly by considering the best angle to position it for proper illumination.